mykaarma/bitbattle-carsearch/README.md

 ## How to make final docker image which needs to be submitted

 Go to project folder

-Run commands
+Run following commands

 ```mvn clean package docker:build ``` - to create docker image

 ```docker save -o <destination path for tar file> bitbattle-carsearch``` - to convert image to tar

-Put the tar file from destination path to the package that you will submit.
+Put the tar file from destination path to the final submission zip file along with other documents.